hashicorp/terraform-provider-azurerm/website/docs/r/stack_hci_deployment_setting.html.markdown

 * `storage_network` - (Required) One or more `storage_network` blocks as defined below.
 Changing this forces a new Stack HCI Deployment Setting to be created.

 * `storage_auto_ip_enabled` - (Optional) Whether allows users to specify IPs and Mask for Storage NICs when Network ATC is not assigning the IPs for storage automatically.
-Optional parameter required only for 3 Nodes Switchless deployments.
+Optional parameter required only for [3 Nodes Switchless deployments](https://learn.microsoft.com/azure-stack/hci/concepts/physical-network-requirements?tabs=overview%2C23H2reqs#using-switchless).
 Possible values are `true` and `false`.
 Defaults to `true`.
 Changing this forces a new Stack HCI Deployment Setting to be created.

-* `storage_connectivity_switchless` - (Optional) Defines how the storage adapters between nodes are connected either switch or switch less.
+* `storage_connectivity_switchless_enabled` - (Optional) Defines how the storage adapters between nodes are connected either switch or switch less.
 Possible values are `true` and `false`.
 Defaults to `false`.
 Changing this forces a new Stack HCI Deployment Setting to be created.

 ---